Glanum: Roman village in southern France, modern St.Rémy-de-Provence.

 Several monuments of the Roman city of Glanum have survived.
 In the area that is called “Les antiques”, you can see Glanum's southern gate and an ancient mausoleum.

 The mausoleum, 18 meters high, can be found at the beginning of the road to Arles and Nîmes, and is dated to 30 to 20 BCE.
 The dedicatee was a warrior in the armies of Julius Caesar and/or the emperor Augustus, who awarded him with the Roman citizenship.
 The inscription says that the tomb was erected by Sextus, Lucius and Marcus Julius, the sons of Gaius, and dedicated to their father and grandfather; hence its alternative name, Cenotaph of the Julii.
-The fourfold arch reminds of a triumphal arch, a fitting symbol for a warrior.
+The fourfold arch that is the lower part of the mausoleum reminds of a triumphal arch, a fitting symbol for a warrior.

 At the bottom are historical and mythical reliefs, showing scenes from ancient legends.
 The combination suggests that deceased warrior and his family were compared to the heroes of old.